dke-lab/dgll/dgll/GPU Accelerator/ReadME.md

 # Training GNN in Parallel on Multiple GPUs

 This repository contains a script for training Graph Neural Networks (GNNs) in parallel on multiple GPUs.
-The script allows users to specify various training parameters, such as the dataset, number of GPUs, GNN model, and other hyperparameters through command-line arguments.
+The script allows users to specify various training parameters, such as the dataset, number of GPUs, GNN model, and other hyperparameters using main_gpu_accelerator.py.

 ## Requirements